KTVH-DT: Technical information

-Subchannels
+KTVH-DT subchannels

-KTVH-DT's digital signal is multiplexed:
+KTVH-DT's signal, broadcast from Hogback Mountain in Helena, is multiplexed:

+KTGF-LD subchannels

+KTGF-LD is broadcast rom its transmitter site on Old Havre Highway in Great Falls.
 Aside from using major channel 50, KTGF-LD broadcasts a slightly different mix of subchannels.
-This is because The CW is aired as a subchannel of KRTV in Great Falls.
-Instead, it carries Newsy, which is on KXLH-LD in Helena.
+This is because the MTN independent service is aired as a subchannel of KRTV in Great Falls.

 Translators

-KTVH-DT's signal is additionally rebroadcast over the following translators:
+In addition to KTGF-LD, KTVH-DT's signal is rebroadcast over the following translators: